Landfill sources (A_10)

 Runoff water treatment (A_14)

-The degree of runoff water collection coverage is shown below:
+In relation to runoff water, the degree of runoff water collection coverage is indicated below:

 Type of network | % of area7 |